p3r7/norns.el/README.md

 Requires package [docker-tramp](https://github.com/emacs-pe/docker-tramp.el) to access the container's filesystem.

 If using a custom container name, tweak value of `norns-docker-container`.
-Likewise, you may need to adjust the value of `norns-local-mdns-domain` if your LAN domain name is other than `"lan"`.
+Likewise, you may need to adjust the value of `norns-local-mdns-domain` if your LAN domain is other than `lan`.

 #### `(norns-maiden-send TXT)` / `(norns-sc-send TXT)` / `(norns-send TXT)`